 If you know you have enough experience to handle bigger projects and your portfolio is impressive enough to attract clients, you don’t have to work for pennies.
 Value your time and know your worth, compare your services and portfolio with the other freelancers bidding and you might have a pleasant surprise.

-No matter what you do, respect deadlines and specialize in a particular niche.
-Graphic design contains a variety of subcategories and you need to choose only one and be the best at it.
+No matter what you do, respect deadlines, and specialize in a particular niche.
+The graphic design contains a variety of subcategories and you need to choose only one and be the best at it.
 Remember to mention what technology you know working with.

 - Adobe Photoshop, Illustrator, InDesign